Toggle: English / Spanish

 Inheriting a disease, condition, or trait depends on the type of chromosome affected (autosomal or sex chromosome).
 It also depends on whether the trait is dominant or recessive.

-A single, abnormal gene on one of the first 22 nonsex chromosomes from either parent can cause an autosomal disorder.
+A single abnormal gene on one of the first 22 nonsex (autosomal) chromosomes from either parent can cause an autosomal disorder.

 Dominant inheritance means an abnormal gene from one parent can cause disease, even though the matching gene from the other parent is normal.
 The abnormal gene dominates.

-If someone has an abnormal gene that is inherited in an autosomal dominant manner, then the parents should also be tested for the abnormal gene.
+If someone is diagnosed with an autosomal dominant disease, that person's parents should also be tested for the abnormal gene.

 Examples of autosomal dominant disorders include